revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Boot.md

 </details>

 ---
-2. Why do we need a `Service layer`?
+2.Why do we need a `Service layer`?
 Can’t we call the `Repository layer` directly inside the `Controller layer`?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)